rails/rails/guides/source/asset_pipeline.md

 helps Rails resolve asset paths at runtime, allowing it to reference the correct fingerprinted files.

-The default `.manifest.json` includes entries for main assets like `application.js` and `application.css` as well as other files, such as images.
+The `.manifest.json` includes entries for main assets like `application.js` and `application.css` as well as other files, such as images.
 Here's an example of what the JSON might look like: